kingianfong/claims-auth/README.md

 # claims-auth

-For a case competition to price a product for weather-related risk in Singapore, this script demonstrates how claims approval could be done automatically in real time using live weather API from National Environmental Agency and the KNN machine learning algorithm from scikit-learn.
+For a case competition to price a product for weather-related risk in Singapore.
+Our product protects against surge pricing due to rain for ride-hailing services and comes in the form of discount coupons redeemable only in the event of rain.

+This script demonstrates how the claims for this product could be authenticated automatically and in real time using live weather API from National Environmental Agency and the KNN machine learning algorithm from scikit-learn.

-This was done in March 2019.
+This was written in March 2019.
 As of August 2019, the API no longer worked in its current state.